weitianxin/HyperGCL/README.md

 ## Acknowledgements
-Part of our code references the [AllSet](https://github.com/jianhao2016/AllSet) code repo.
+The data sets and part of our code references the [AllSet](https://github.com/jianhao2016/AllSet) repo.
 Many thanks for them.

 ## Citation
 If you find our code or data useful, please kindly cite our paper.